Skip to content

 Integration with existing code:

-The server imports and calls existing functions — it does not reimplement logic:
+The server imports and calls existing library code — it does not reimplement search/explore logic:

 • VectorStore.search() for /api/search